 Whether the deemed redemption is "not essentially equivalent to a dividend" with respect to a shareholder will depend upon the shareholder's particular circumstances.
-In order for the deemed redemption to be "not essentially equivalent to a dividend," the deemed redemption must result in a "meaningful reduction" in the shareholder's actual and constructive percentage stock ownership of M&T. In general, that determination requires a comparison of the percentage of the outstanding stock of M&T the shareholder is deemed to own, actually and constructively, immediately before the deemed redemption and the percentage of the outstanding stock of M&T the shareholder actually and constructively owns immediately after the deemed redemption.
-The Internal Revenue Service has ruled that a minority shareholder (i.e., a shareholder whose relative stock interest is minimal in relation to the number of shares outstanding and who exercises no control with respect to corporate affairs) generally is treated as having a "meaningful reduction" in interest if a cash payment results in a relatively minor reduction in the shareholder's actual and constructive percentage ownership.
+In order for the deemed redemption to be "not essentially equivalent to a dividend," the deemed redemption must result in a "meaningful reduction" in the shareholder's actual and constructive percentage stock ownership of M&T. In general, that determination requires a comparison of the percentage of the outstanding stock of M&T the shareholder is deemed to own, actually and constructively, immediately before the deemed redemption.
+The Internal Revenue Service has ruled that a minority shareholder (i.e., a shareholder whose relative stock interest is minimal in relation to the number of shares outstanding and who exercises no control with respect to corporate affairs) generally is treated as having a "meaningful reduction" in the shareholder's actual and constructively minor reduction in the shareholder's actual and constructively minor reduction in the shareholder's actual and constructively minor reduction to the number of shares outstanding and who exercises no control with respect to corporate affairs) generally is treated as having a "meaningful reduction" in interest if a cash payment results in a relatively minor reduction in the shareholder's actual and constructive percentage ownership.